- What is the W-Sitting Position?

 The W-sitting position is one of the easiest and most comfortable position since it barely needs any kind of muscle strength, and can allow easy access to any direction around the body.
 This comfort, however, comes at a cost of reduced physical development of the body’s muscles.

 There is a strong reason why a toddler sitting in W-shape needs to be advised to sit properly.
-The entire position keeps the weight focuses via the trunk on a singular spot of the body, barely allowing any necessity or freedom of using the upper portion.
+The entire position keeps the weight focused, via the trunk, on a singular spot of the body, barely allowing any necessity or freedom of using the upper portion.
 Apart from that, there are a few disadvantages that arise from sitting in such a pattern all the time.

 - The thigh muscles remain tightened throughout this position.
-When this remains present for a long duration, it can also affect the joints that hold them together, affecting the way your child walks and his gait.
+When this remains present for a long duration, it can also affect the joints that hold them together, affecting the way your child walk, as well as his gait.

 - Since the thigh muscles do not get any freedom to relax from their flexed nature, legs can develop a kind of stiffness even in the usual stage, which can be uncomfortable to the child.

 - The core section of the child’s body doesn’t receive enough stress, which makes it weak during development.
-Such a core can result in unstable movement when the child walks, as well as affect his posture while running or in various activities.
+Such a core can result in an unstable movement when the child walks, as well as affect his posture while running or doing various activities.

 - The pattern in which the child sits keeps the upper portion of the body fixed in a specific position.
 The early years are necessary for the body to undergo as many movements and stresses as possible, to develop each area properly.
 This W-sitting position barely allows any stress on the back as well, making it weak.

-How to Stop Your Child from Sitting in W-Position?
+How to Stop Your Child from Sitting in anW-Position

 Your child might find the W-position quite comfortable to sit in, but it is necessary to stop him from getting used to it.
 There are ways to help correct that habit as well as ensure that his muscle groups keep developing in strength over time.